whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 > Returns a boolean value that is true if the browser has finished fetching the image, whether successful or not.
 That means this value is also true if the image has no src value indicating an image to load.

-[Here](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/complete#value) is an even a more detailed flow:
+[Here](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/complete#value) is an even more detail about the flow:

 > The image is considered completely loaded if any of the following are true:
 >